twilio-professional-services/flex-project-template/README.md

 ## generate-env

-conveience script that does the same as setup-local-environment except it won't install npm pacakges again.
+convenience script that does the same as setup-local-environment except it won't install npm pacakges again.
 Useful if you want to re-generate the serverless-functions env configuration from the current active profile in twilio-cli

 # CHANGELOG
 - 1.0.3
-    - *BREAKING CHANGE* renamed plugin packages to plugin-flex-ts-template-v1 and plugin-flex-ts-template-v2 to explicitly seperate plugins
+    - *BREAKING CHANGE* renamed plugin packages to plugin-flex-ts-template-v1 and plugin-flex-ts-template-v2 to explicitly separate plugins
     - updated README to account for v1 plugins in scripts
 - 1.0.2
     - README updates